priss-zilla/NASA-AWSoM-Validation-Project/README.md

 Logistics:
 Must still register under F1 visa.
 J1 visa can only for graduates to be visiting scholar.
 So must go through university.
 Goddard is not a private company, so cannot go through J1 visa.
 Need to know what OEP will pay for.
+Contact GEM discoverer first regarding if they got any programme with UoM.